dogalyir/whatsapp-cloud-api-types/README.md

 - 🎯 **Type-safe**: Full TypeScript support with Zod runtime validation
 - 📦 **Zero dependencies**: Only peer dependency on Zod
-- 🔄 **Complete webhook coverage**: Support for messages and all template webhooks
+- 🔄 **Complete webhook coverage**: Support for all message types, statuses, and template webhooks
+- ✅ **Fully validated**: All 24 official webhook examples tested and validated
 - 🔧 **Subscription management**: Type-safe schemas for WABA subscription APIs
 - 🚀 **Tree-shakeable**: Use only what you need
 - ✨ **Auto-completion**: Full IntelliSense support in your IDE